 Most other permanent visas require family unit members to complete health and character, whether they are included in the application or not.
-This is not the case for the new application pathway - only family members included
+This is not the case for the 189 NZ stream pathway - only family members included

 in the application need to complete health and character.

 Application fees are in line with current fees for the Skilled Independent Subclass 189 visa.
 However, only a portion of the application fee needs to be paid at lodgement.
 The balance of fees would only be payable once you have met all other criteria and are likely to be granted the visa.